 Singing birds and warm summer breezes make the great outdoors almost irresistible after a long winter.
 So grab your sunscreen, sun hat, beach towel, or gardening trowel and head out into the sunshine for some warm-weather fun.
-Here’s a list of enjoyable summer activities for seniors:

 The Health Benefits of the Great Outdoors

 Outdoor summer activities for seniors offer more than fun in the sun.
 There are also emotional, mental and physical health perks associated with spending time outside.
 Research suggests that being outdoors can:

 - Stimulate production of Vitamin D. Sun exposure stimulates your body’s ability to manufacture Vitamin D, which is important for the health of your bones, blood cells and immune system.

 - Improve your mood.
 Spending time in nature boosts serotonin levels, which can improve your levels of happiness, satisfaction and optimism.

 - Promote better sleep.
 Exposure to sunlight can help regulate the internal clock that sets your sleep/wake cycle.

 - Enhance cognitive function.
 Studies show that spending time in nature can improve memory, cognitive flexibility and attention.